 Current historians also applaud Reconstruction Era Republicans for creating and using federal powers—including the suspension of habeas corpus—against Southern whites suspected of intimidating and sometimes killing black and Republican voters in the region.
 They neglect, however, to mention that the Republicans failed to use those same powers to protect other racial minorities that were not solidly Republican.
 In fact, the Republican-sponsored 1866 Civil Rights Act and the three constitutional amendments of the era mostly ignored “non-white” American residents who were not black.
 One of the most abused among such groups were the Chinese-Americans.

-Two thirds of the lynching victims in California between 1850 and 1900 were Asians.
-The biggest such episode occurred in Los Angeles in 1871 when nineteen were lynched, including one woman.
-While modern biographers applaud President Grant for enforcing the 1871 Ku Klux Klan Act in the South, they neglect to mention that his Administration failed to apply the Act to the Los Angeles lynching where the bad guys were white Californians.
-That’s different, see?
+Two thirds of the lynching victims in California between 1849 and 1902 were Asians.
+The biggest such episode happened in Los Angeles in 1871 when nineteen were lynched, including one woman.
+While modern biographers applaud President Grant for enforcing the 1871 Ku Klux Klan Act in the South, they neglect to mention that his Administration failed to do anything for Chinese-Americans perhaps because the lynch mob was composed of white Californians.

 The 1870 Naturalization Act is another example of how the infant GOP deliberately excluded civil rights to racial minorities that were not part of the Republican-loyal Southern black voting block.
 The Act guaranteed blacks the right to become naturalized citizens and, as such, to own property.
 If it had included other “non-white” immigrants many of Eureka’s Chinese-Americans could have been property owners, entitled to recompense after their banishment.
 The 1870 Act was sponsored by two New York Republicans, in the Senate and House respectively.
 It passed 33-to-8 in the Senate and 132-to-53 in the House and was signed by President Grant.
+Both chambers were dominated by the Republican Party.
 In 1878 a California Federal Circuit Court specifically ruled in In re Ah Yup that Chinese-Americans could not become naturalized citizens.